WordPress

 A quick way to tell:

-• You probably have WordPress (Managed) if you signed up at wordpress.com, you log in at wordpress.com/log-in, and you pay WordPress.com directly for your plan.
-Your site address often ends in .wordpress.com, though you may have a custom domain pointed at it.
+wordpress.com/log-in, and you pay WordPress.com directly for your plan.
+Your site address often ends in.wordpress.com, though you may have a custom domain pointed at it. - You probably have WordPress (Self-Hosted) if you log in at

-• You probably have WordPress (Self-Hosted) if you log in at yoursite.com/wp-admin, you pay a separate hosting company (like WP Engine, Kinsta, Bluehost, SiteGround, GoDaddy, or your own server), and you (or your developer) installed WordPress yourself.
+yoursite.com/wp-admin, you pay a separate hosting company (like WP Engine, Kinsta, Bluehost, SiteGround, GoDaddy, or your own server), and you (or your developer) installed WordPress yourself.

 If you're still unsure, ask whoever set up the site — or reach out to us and we'll help you figure it out.